AdobeDocs/livefyre.en/help/implementation/c-installing-libraries/r-getnetworkname-method.md

 ---
 description: This method returns the name of the network without the fyre.co.
-seo-description: This method returns the name of the network without the fyre.co.
-seo-title: getNetworkName Network Method
-solution: Experience Manager
 title: getNetworkName Network Method
-uuid: 3523e5a4-11f4-458d-91e7-a149d3afe5e9
 exl-id: 0c6e1178-ccbe-47b1-8c69-5a4c9a9a748c
 ---
 # getNetworkName Network Method{#getnetworkname-network-method}